Legal Tool Kit — Everything You Need to Handle Litigation

 Last Updated: October 21, 2017

-If you have been looking through this website, you most likely see that we advocate the do-it-yourself method of credit repair.
+If you have been looking through this website, you most likely see that we advocate do-it-yourself credit repair.
 But, can one handle their own debt litigation?
 Of course!
 Besides the wealth of free information on our site, there is a lot of free information on the Internet regarding litigation and how to handle your own lawsuit.

 Let's say you are taking on the legal firm of "You Owe & Pay Now" hired by one of those evil collection companies.
 You are going to need a set of tools to keep it all the documents and information in order and easy to find.
 Most of the materials are cheap and some you may already own.
 If you get these materials together and keep them in one place, it will be much easier to navigate the legal process.
 Being organized is half the battle and the better organized and prepared you are, the better your chances are for success.

 Supplies You Will Need to Handle a Lawsuit